Agent workloads scale with tasks, users, and repeated tool calls.

 Private memories and user data should not always leave controlled environments.

-Games, medical AI, and copilots need responsive agents under real deployment limits.
+Games, medical AI, and productivity agents need responsive agents under real deployment limits.

 Why are small models weak?